Hoi polloi: Appearances in the nineteenth century

 There have been numerous uses of the term in English literature.
 James Fenimore Cooper, author of The Last of the Mohicans, is often credited with making the first recorded usage of the term in English.
 The first recorded use by Cooper occurs in his 1837 work Gleanings in Europe where he writes "After which the oi polloi are enrolled as they can find interest."

 Lord Byron had, in fact, previously used the term in his letters and journal.
 In one journal entry, dated 24 November 1813, Byron writes:

 Byron also wrote an 1821 entry in his journal "... one or two others, with myself, put on masks, and went on the stage with the 'oi polloi."

 In Confessions of an English Opium-Eater, Thomas De Quincey uses the term during a passage discussing which of the English classes is most proud, noting "... the children of bishops carry about with them an austere and repulsive air, indicative of claims not generally acknowledged, a sort of noli me tangere manner, nervously apprehensive of too familiar approach, and shrinking with the sensitiveness of a gouty man from all contact with the οι πολλοι."

 While Charles Darwin was at the University of Cambridge from 1828 to 1831, undergraduates used the term "hoi polloi" or "Poll" for those reading for an ordinary degree, the "pass degree".
 At that time only capable mathematicians would take the Tripos or honours degree.
 In his autobiography written in the 1870s, Darwin recalled that "By answering well the examination questions in Paley, by doing Euclid well, and by not failing miserably in Classics, I gained a good place among the οἱ πολλοί, or crowd of men who do not go in for honours."

 W. S. Gilbert used the term in 1882 when he wrote the libretto of the comic opera Iolanthe.
 In Act I, the following exchange occurs between a group of disgruntled fairies who are arranging to elevate a lowly shepherd to the peerage, and members of the House of Lords who will not hear of such a thing:

 Gilbert's parallel use of canaille, plebs (plebeians), and hoi polloi makes it clear that the term is derogatory of the lower classes.
-In many versions of the vocal score, it is written as "οἱ πολλοί", likely confusing generations of amateur choristers who had not had the advantages of a British Public School education.
+In many versions of the vocal score, it is written as "οἱ πολλοί", likely confusing generations of amateur choristers who couldn't read Greek.

 John Dryden used the phrase in his Essay of Dramatick Poesie, published in 1668.
 Dryden spells the phrase with Greek letters, but the rest of the sentence is in English (and he does precede it with "the").